GlareDB/glaredb.github.io/storage/index.md

 - how often will the input data set change?

-- are modifications to the input data, appending data to the "end," or are they modifications of existing records?
+- when modifying the input data, will you be appending data to the "end," or will you be modifying existing records?

 - what kind of application or system consumes the output?

 - are there ordering requirements of the output? is the input ordering the same as the output ordering?

-- what kind of data types does the input data have? does the storage format have a type system with the proper degree of fidelity?
+- what kind of data types do the input data have? does the storage format have a type system with the proper degree of fidelity?